Liliana223/HackBio-Internship-Cancer/Implement_a_simple_NGS_analysis_on_a_simple_dataset/stage4.md

 freebayes -f Reference.fasta bwa/Muestra1_sorted.bam > variantes.vcf
 could not open Reference.fasta

-# Use an IGV program to analyze the data
+# Finally use an IGV program to analyze the data
 ```